JetBrains/teamcity-search-ql/README.md

 - `find project with configuration (feature type pullRequests or vcs param branchSpec = *pull*)`

     > find projects that contain build configurations with either Pull Requests build feature configured or a VCS root with a branch specification matching certain pattern attached.

+- `find configuration with step[all] type not sonar-plugin`

+    > find configurations that don't contain any use of the Sonar runner

 # More information

 Source code: https://github.com/JetBrains/teamcity-search-ql